UK Upgrades Risk Gambling Data Collection. Where is India?

 What Picture Did the First Annual Gambling Survey Paint

-Of the 9804 adult individuals sampled by the UKGC Annual Survey for Year I – 2023, 48% participated in a form of gambling in the last four weeks.
-If lottery draws were excluded, gambling participation was 27%.
-Male participation was more likely (52%) than female (44%).
+Of the 9,804 adult individuals sampled by the UKGC Annual Survey for Year I – 2023, 48% participated in a form of gambling in the last four weeks.
+If lottery draws were excluded, gambling participation dropped to 27%.
+Male participation was more likely, at 52%, compared to female participation, which was 44%.

 Gaming Addictions Mentioned in Indian Parliament

-The researchers at NIMHANS have a lot of work on their plate until they are able to provide a detailed and layered picture of the problem like the UKGC so that Indian governmental and nongovernmental organizations can exert a positive impact and continuously improve their knowledge and intervention methods.
+Researchers at NIMHANS have a lot of work ahead to provide a detailed and nuanced understanding of the problem.
+This is similar to the approach taken by the UKGC.
+This effort is crucial so that Indian governmental and nongovernmental organizations can exert a positive impact and continuously improve their knowledge and intervention methods regarding gaming disorders.